ssilve1989/nest-sigint-no-exit/README.md

 ## Starting The App

+Install the dependencies via `yarn` and ensure you are on at least the node version specified in the `.nvmrc`

 Docker is required to start prometheus.
 Use docker-compose against the file for your operating system (windows not included)

 ### Example